PhilEllis/Splanets/README.md

 ### Features to be implemented to improve service
 - A timed disable of the start button to ensure that users watch the full video before commencing the quiz.
 This would be coupled by a smaller link button underneath for those who have watched it and dont want to wait.
+- The option to play the question in audio for younger children with more limited reading abilities and additioal features that would assist to improve the access of the quiz and its answers to those with limited sight.
 - A progress bar under the image answers to provide the player with a guide of how many questions left.
 I feel this would be an important addition especially for children who may loose attention if they feel something is hard.
 - Change the incorrect and correct messaged and instead make it more visceral with an animated response of the planet shaking or a green tick or cross appearing over the chosen image.
 I feel this would provide a better learning experience for the child.
 - A leader board to be implemented for those who score 10/10.
 This would be a leader board based on who completed the quiz the fastest and would only retain the top 5 speeds.
 I feel this would encourage children to keep trying the quiz once they had hit 10/10 and to keep coming back to revisit and reclaim their position on the leaderboard.